chef-boneyard/chef-rfc/rfc000-rfc-process.md

 RFC, add it to the `new/` folder.
 A template is provided [below](#).
 Submit a pull-request with your new RFC.
-The Editors will review your submission and when it is formatted correctly, they will assign it an RFC number which should then be added to the filename and metadata. [ed: do we just want to use ticket numbers?]
+The Editors will review your submission and when it is formatted correctly, they will assign it an RFC number which should then be added to the filename and metadata.

 The community will discuss the proposed changes and when the Decider feels consensus has been reached, they will accept or reject the RFC.